niqdevgit/V.E.N.L.A/README.md

   * Login and user controll
   * React router
   * Ai api just for the hype
-  * Style will be Neo-Brutalism
+  * Style will be Neo-Brutalism and dark theme
   * Pwa functionality